Skip to main content

 • An Auriko API key

-• OR Node.js 18+ with @auriko/sdk installed (npm install @auriko/sdk)
+• OR Node.js 18+ with the OpenAI SDK (npm install openai) or @auriko/sdk (npm install @auriko/sdk)

-Auriko supports six optimization strategies:
+Auriko supports seven optimization strategies:

 StrategyDescriptionBest For